 The research is being conducted by Jane Phillips, as part of her PhD thesis, supported by Flinders University, South Australia.
 The project will take place at hospitals in Melbourne, Adelaide and Sydney.

-3. Why is my child being asked to take part?
+3. Why am I being asked to be in this research project?